Gearing up for Lapland – Photography and useful tips

 How do you prepare to go to a remote place with challenging weather conditions?
 For winter in Lapland, one needs to plan and pack carefully so that you can have a comfortable trip.
 It’s probably a once in a lifetime journey for many.
-I have been above the Arctic Circle 4 times now, each time in the middle of winter.
+I have been above the Arctic Circle over 5 times now, in the middle of winter.
 So, here are some good ideas to prepare you for the trip.
 If you are a hobby photographer and interested in how to take pro-like travel photos, here are also some tips.

 A photographer always keeps their equipment checked and ready, the first thing before the trip.
 So what photography gear do I use?

 - Camera: I’ve had a Nikon D3500 for over a year, which is a basic DSLR that’s easy to manage, I like that it’s not too bulky and easy to carry around.
 It was the best one within my budget.
-So far satisfied with it!

 - Lenses: Other than a basic NIKKOR 18-55mm DX, I also have the 70 -300 mm tele -zoom, good for bird and wildlife photography.
 The zoom range is alright, I would like to get a better one at some point later.